ms609/TreeDist/README.md

 - Nye, T.M.W. _et al._ (2006) [A novel algorithm and web-based tool for
 comparing two alternative phylogenetic trees](https://dx.doi.org/10.1093/bioinformatics/bti720).
 Bioinformatics, 22, 117–119.

-- Smith, M.R. (in review) [Information theoretic Generalized Robinson-Foulds metrics for comparing phylogenetic trees].
+- Smith, M.R.
+(2020) [Information theoretic Generalized Robinson-Foulds
+metrics for comparing phylogenetic trees].
+Bioinformatics, in production.

 Please note that the 'TreeDist' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).